aerospike/asmt/README.md

 To compress the files while backing them up, use the `-z` option.

-**Note:** ASMT must be run as uid 0 and gid 0.
-The sudo command allows this.

 For other back up options, use `-h` or see the list below.

+**Note:** ASMT must be run with the same user and group that was used to run the Aerospike database server.
+If you ran the Aerospike database server as user root, group root, you must run ASMT as user root, group root.
+The sudo command can facilitate this.

 When the back up is complete, there will be files in the specified directory corresponding to all the relevant shared memory blocks.
 The file names are the